 - This will be those with at least two to three sprouts on them.

 - This gives them a head start in the growing process once they are planted outside.

 How to Grow Potatoes in a Small Garden

 Whatever container you are using you carry out the same steps.

 - Make sure the containers you are using have good drainage.

 - Add compost to the pot so that it fills only a third of it.

 - Place the seed potato with the shoots facing up.

 - It depends on how large your container is on the amount of potatoes you plant.

-- Remember you need to leave room for the potatoes to grow.
+- Remember you need to leave room for them to grow.